ScratchEverywhere/ScratchEverywhere/README.md

 ## Installation

+Scratch Everywhere! is Homebrew software and requires a hacked/modded console.
-There are 2 methods to install the runtime.
+There are 2 methods to install the runtime:
-- Download the release or nightly build (easy.)
+- Download the release or nightly build (easy), or
-- Build the file yourself (harder.)
+- Build the file yourself (harder)

 > [!NOTE]
-> Nightly builds are significantly more unstable than releases and should probably only be used if you are instructed to do so in a bug report.
+> Nightly builds are significantly more unstable than releases and should probably only be used if you are instructed to do so in a bug report or you know exactly what using nightlies implies.

 ### Get up and running for 3DS